SFDO-Community-Sprints/DLRS-Documentation/docs/_recipes/account-sum-of-awarded-grants.md

 **Description**

-> Calculates total dollars awarded to an Applying Organization in the Outbound Funds package.
+> This recipe calculates total dollars awarded to an Applying Organization in the Outbound Funds package.
 The rollup uses the Awarded Amount field on Funding Request, so that the total can be shown on the Applying Organization (Account) record.

 **Objects, Fields, Relationships**